Struggling to get interviews?

 Research Experience

-Emphasize research if you’re applying for academic roles, technical positions, or any job that values analytical skills and intellectual rigor.
+Emphasize your research experience if you’re applying for academic roles, technical positions, or any job that values analytical skills and intellectual rigor.

-Include lab work, field research, independent studies, or projects that produced original insights or publications.
+Include past or present lab work, field research, and independent studies, as well as projects that produced original insights or publications.

 Research Experience